 June 8, 2022

 Meet nine-year-old Lauren Santora and her family.

 A year passed, and Lauren and her parents visited the doctor’s office for a routine check-up.
 Unfortunately, the results of the five-year-old’s blood work proved to be anything but routine.
 Her blood sugar levels were extremely high — dangerously high.
-The young girl was diagnosed with Type 1 Diabetes, and admitted to the hospital, where she remained for four days as her family learned how to cope, and how to care for Lauren’s illness.
+The young girl was diagnosed with Type 1 Diabetes and admitted to the hospital, where she remained for four days as her family learned how to cope and care for Lauren’s illness.

-Lauren is now nine years old, and is entirely dependent upon an insulin pump.
+Lauren is now nine years old and is entirely dependent upon an insulin pump.
 Her blood sugar levels are monitored around the clock.
 I don’t know about you, but if my child had Celiac Disease and Type 1 Diabetes, I’d be tempted to enclose her in a perma-bubble.
-But the Santoras know their daughter as “tough, sporty girl who loves to play ice hockey, and who has been on a team since she was two.”
+But the Santoras know their daughter as a “tough, sporty girl who loves to play ice hockey and who has been on a team since she was two.”

 Girls will be girls.

-Lauren and her family came to Washington, DC last week from their home in Norwalk, Connecticut, where the Kids Wish Network put them up at the Mandarin Oriental hotel.
+Last week, Lauren and her family came to Washington, DC, from their home in Norwalk, Connecticut, where the Kids Wish Network put them up at the Mandarin Oriental hotel.

 Here’s where US Sedan comes in.

 Kids Wish Network made Lauren Santora’s dream come true, and we helped.
 US Sedan Service provided complimentary transportation for the Santora family as they spent a celebratory weekend in our nation’s capital.